Echnics/Perfume-Genie-ESPhome/README.md

 The rear button toggels the fan.<br>
 I've set up timers in Nodered for runtimes,that can easily be done with HA automations to.<br>

+I'm waiting for som parts, but plan to add a capacitive touch sensor to it, <br>
+so you just can activate it with touching/rubbing the genie, so it becomes a real genie :D <br>

-Here is som info on the perfume genie board.<br>
+# Here is som info on the perfume genie board.<br>
 The pins on the header in the top left corner i soldered on my self to make flashing easier.
 ![Alt text](images/Perfumegenieboard.jpg)
 ![Alt text](images/perfumegenieespmodule.jpeg)